-The FBI arrested Steven Nerayoff, a US lawyer known for his work on advising ICOs, including the Canadian ICO Ethereum, yesterday and he was charged with extortion by the DoJ in the Eastern District of New York.
+The FBI arrested Steven Nerayoff, a US lawyer known for his work on advising ICOs, including the Canadian ICO Ethereum, and charged him with extortion.
+His case is in the Eastern District of New York.

 According to a complaint unsealed yesterday, Nerayoff is alleged to have threatened to destroy a company launching an ICO in Seattle if they did not pay him millions of dollars.

 Nerayoff was retained by the Seattle company to assist it to launch an ICO for a commission of 22.5% of all funds raised and 22.5% of all of the coins issued pursuant to the ICO.
 Just before the ICO was to launch, Nerayoff allegedly told his client it would have to pay him almost double the commission (equal to $8.75 million back then) or he would destroy the company and sabotage the ICO.

 The client paid the additional funds.
 Nerayoff allegedly did not perform additional legal services or other services for the increased commission.

 Nerayoff is alleged to have introduced a guy named Michael Hlady to the Seattle company executives.